brlala/System-Design-Basic/README.md

    - We can maintain latency by pushing contents to cache servers/CDNs
    - Use Cache between Client-Server, Server-Database
    - In addition, for hot users

+## Summary
+My framework for system design: 1st clarify the domain to design data model, from there design the CRUD API, from there figure out data flow, R/W frequency, persistency requirements which naturally leads to operations/scaling.
+In short:
+1. Data Model
+2. API
+3. Data flow
+4. Scaling

 # Watch In Order
 1. https://www.youtube.com/watch?v=vvhC64hQZMk Designing WhatsApp